harshilshah2501/cross-cloud-benchmark/README.md

   **2. Configure Grafana to use Prometheus as a data source.**

 ### Usage
-  **1. Run Load Tests:**
+  1. **Run Load Tests:**
     - Use benchmarking tools like k6, wrk, or ghz to simulate traffic and measure performance:
 ```bash
 k6 run benchmarks/load_test.js
 ```
-  **2. Monitor Metrics:**
+  2. **Monitor Metrics:**
-     - Access Grafana at http://localhost:3000 to view performance dashboards.
+     - *Access Grafana at http://localhost:3000 to view performance dashboards.*
-  **3. Analyze Results:**
+  3. **Analyze Results:**
      - *Compare latency, throughput, and resource usage across CSPs.*
      - *Generate cost-performance insights.*
 ---